Authors’ Guidelines

 For legends of tables and figures, check under the general instructions.

-Total word limitation - 4000 excluding abstract, references.
+Total word limitation - 4500 excluding abstract, references, and legends of tables and figures.

 For a Systematic Review or Meta-analysis, please follow the PRISMA recommendations.
 You can access the relevant information from their website at http://www.prisma-statement.org/